torchbox/torchbox-frontend/README.md

   If you are sure that gatsby is confused and that the field `isCalledDave` does exist then you just need to refresh your cache with a simple `rm -r ./.cache/*` command.

+  ## Pattern library

+  The site uses Storybook which can be started locally by running `yarn storybook`.
+Note: this is currently failing.

   ## Site management

   The site is hosted on Netlify, and you can get access to the build using the torchbox@gmail.com email - password in pwamn.

-  The gatsby site is rebuilt every time a change is published on the headless CMS.
+  The gatsby site is rebuilt every time a change is published on the headless CMS, and every time that changes are pushed to the `develop` branch.

   If a build fails for any reason, then Netlify will continue to serve up the older version.

   ## Deployment